-Measuring biological communities such as macroinvertebrates and fish has the direct advantage of integrating the cumulative effects of multiple stressors on a waterbody.
-This allows a direct examination of how stressors are affecting the condition of a stream ecosystem (Karr, 1981).
-Moreover, because aquatic macroinvertebrates and fish spend most of their lives in aquatic environments, they are capable of integrating the effects of stressors over time, providing a measure of the past and present conditions (Karr and Dudley, 1981).
+Measuring biological communities, such as macroinvertebrates and fish, has the direct advantage in that it integrates the cumulative effects of multiple stressors on a waterbody This allows a direct examination of how stressors are affecting the condition of a stream ecosystem (Karr, 1981).
+Moreover, because aquatic macroinvertebrates and fish spend the majority of their life in aquatic environments, they are capable of integrating the effects of stressors over time, providing a measure of the past and present conditions (Karr and Dudley, 1981).